AndreaNathansen/protein-prompt-tuning/README.md

 ## Sequence generation
 For generating sequences, instantiate a prompt tuning model (see `mkultra/tuning.py`) and then load and add a prompt (`see mkultra/checkpoint_loader.py`) that was trained for that type of model, as for example in `RITA_prompt_sequence_generation.py`.

-## Limitations (for now)
-- mkultra syncs a set of special tokens between its tokenizers the scenes.
-Adding your own tokens may result in unexpected behaviour.